AEADataEditor/aea-de-guidance/data-deposit-aea-guidance.md

 README.pdf
 LICENSE.txt
 ```
-(the `LICENSE.txt` is optional if you want to adopt one of the standard openICPSR licenses).
+(the `LICENSE.txt` is optional if you want to adopt one of the standard openICPSR licenses upon publication.
+See [our licensing guidance](Licensing_guidance.md) for other options).

 ### Additional metadata